Identification of COVID-19 mortality patterns in Brazil by a functional QR decomposition analysis: Introduction

 \section{Introduction}

 On March 11, 2020, the World Health Organization declared a worldwide pandemic of the COVID-19 disease caused by the new coronavirus SARS-CoV-2.
 The disease was identified for the first time in Wuhan, People's Republic of China, in December 2019.
-Until the present date, around 118 million cases have been reported, with 2.6 million deaths \cite{Worldometer2020}.
-In Brazil, the number of cases reaches 11 millions, with 268 thousands deaths \cite{Health2020}.
+As of the present date (January 21, 2022), around 344 million cases have been reported, with 5.6 million deaths \cite{Worldometer2020}.
+In Brazil, the number of cases reaches 23 millions, and over 622 thousands lives have been lost \cite{Health2020}.

-In order to contain the pandemic, countries throughout the world have implemented measures to enforce adequate hygiene and social distancing, such as the use of facial masks in public places, traveling restrictions, closing of schools, commerce and non-essential services \cite{10.1093/jtm/taaa020,lewnard2020scientific,honein2020summary}.
-Naturally, the response to those measures depends on demographic characteristics, timing of the contention measures, compliance of the population, and other factors \cite{di2021evaluation}.
-Thus, data-driven models of the pandemic propagation are desirable to characterize and analyze underlying patterns, assess the effectiveness of containment policies, forecast its evolution, and a number of them have been proposed \cite{kuhl2020data, talkhi2021modeling}.
+Throughout the world, health authorities have implemented vaccination campaigns and a number of measures enforcing adequate hygiene and social distancing \cite{Mathieu2021,10.1093/jtm/taaa020}.
+Naturally, the response to those campaigns and measures depends on demographic characteristics, compliance of the population, timing, and emergence of mutations of the virus \cite{di2021evaluation,sabino2021resurgence}.
+Thus, data-driven models of the pandemic propagation constitute a useful tool to characterize and analyze underlying patterns, assess the effectiveness of implemented policies, forecast its evolution, and a number of them have been proposed \cite{kuhl2020data}.

 Here, we consider a modeling approach based on the QR decomposition technique of linear algebra \cite{Golub1996}, in order to identify regions with independent patterns of COVID-19 evolution within Brazil.
 The QR decomposition is a matrix factorization technique that provides a simple and numerically robust solution to the so-called ``subset selection problem''.
 In that problem, a set of observations $n$ vectors is given and a subset of the $k$ most independent ones is sought.
 The subset may be used next as a basis to represent the $n-k$ remaining vectors filtering out any data redundancy.
 This process has some similarities to the well-known technique of principal component analysis (PCA), in the sense that it achieves a reduction of the dimensionality of the data.
 However, instead of expressing the data in terms of transformations of the data, it does so in terms of a set of the most nonredundant observation vectors and therefore the results tend to have an easier interpretation \cite{cuevas2014partial}.